Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-85-the-reclaiming.md

 Fifty pounds seemed like a lot, but oh well.
 He walked up, bought the pair of them, and was about to happily ditch his old stuff for the new when Ian grabbed his wrist.

-“Mate.
-Dressing room.”
+"Mate.
+Dressing room."
 He pointed at a curtain in the corner, while Big Guy frowned at him with a scandalized expression.

 Oh.